greta-dev/greta/README.md

 ![](README_files/figure-markdown_github/top_banner-1.png)

-greta is an R package for writing statistical models and fitting them by MCMC. greta is:
+greta is an R package for writing flexible statistical models and fitting them by MCMC, it's:

-**easy to write** - greta models are written interactively in R, so there's no need to learn a new language like BUGS or Stan and you get error messages back as you write you code, not after you compile it.
+**easy** - greta models can be written interactively in R, so there's no need to learn a new language like BUGS or Stan and if you make a mistake you get feedback immediately, not from a compiler.

 **fast** - greta uses Google's [TensorFlow](https://www.tensorflow.org/) computational engine, meaning it's really fast on big datasets and can run in parallel across hundreds of CPUs, or on GPUs.